openwallet-foundation-labs/vc-api/README.md

 ## Relationship to other EWF components

 ### iam-client-lib
-[iam-client-lib](https://github.com/energywebfoundation/iam-client-lib/) provides SSI related functions such as interaction with EWF's Switchboard role credential definitions, credential request and issuance and connection to the iam-cache-server.
+[iam-client-lib](https://github.com/energywebfoundation/iam-client-lib/) provides SSI related functions such as interaction with EWF's Switchboard role credential definitions, credential request and issuance and connection to the ssi-hub.
-However, it does not provide any functionality for key or DID management.
-Therefore, iam-client-lib can be used with the keys and DIDs managed by the wallet applications.
+It could be used as a client library to this wallet.

 ### ssi-hub
 [ssi-hub](https://github.com/energywebfoundation/ssi-hub)'s persistence of issued credentials, requested credentials and DID relationships could be integrated with the code in this repository.